A hybrid-Hill estimator enabled by heavy-tailed block maxima: Introduction

 The now proposed hybrid-estimation methodology encompasses all the preceding settings.
-The fact that the distribution function $F^{m\theta}$ may still be a plausible approximation to $\prod_{j=1}^{\theta m}F_j$, for every $\theta^{-1} \geq 1$, so long as the deviations of $F_j$ from one another do not place them in different max-domains of attraction, adds significance to the hybrid framework.
+The fact that the distribution function $F^{\theta m}$ may still be a plausible approximation to $\prod_{j=1}^{\theta m}F_j$, for every $\theta^{-1} \geq 1$, so long as the deviations of $F_j$ from one another do not place them in different max-domains of attraction, adds significance to the hybrid framework.
 Notably, due to the lack of asymptotic theory for non-stationary BM, current practice has been limited to the use of the GEV distribution as an emulator of the random process generating BM and non-stationarity is modelled by allowing its parameters to change with time and other covariates \citep[see e.g.][]{DupuisTrapin23}.
-The hybrid semi-parametric estimation fills in this gap in current knowledge, since as a result of fusing BM and POT approaches into a single strand, most of the extreme values modelling techniques that have carried the hallmarks of each approach are now interchangeable.
+The hybrid semi-parametric estimation fills in this gap in current knowledge, since as a result of fusing BM and POT approaches into a single methodological strand, most of the extreme values modelling techniques that have to date carried the hallmarks of each approach have just become transferable and ready for uptake.